Breadcrumb Navigation

 “When Brooke Rollins bought my steer, it meant a lot to me,” Maurer – who is planning to go to Angelo State University next year and major in agribusiness – said.
 “It made all the early mornings, late nights, long days at stock shows, and hard work worth it.
 Having someone in her position recognize my effort was a huge honor and showed that the work I put in the arena paid off.”

-It meant a lot to Tanner Smith, too.
-Smith is an ag science teacher at Arlington High School and the district’s Future Farmers of America (FFA) advisor.
+Tanner Smith, an ag science teacher at Arlington High School and the district’s Future Farmers of America (FFA) advisor, got to speak with Secretary Rollins about the steer she purchased.

 There will be a lot cherish from Saturday.